Future Undergraduate Students

 8. Do you have simulation labs?

-Currently we have both simulation and skills labs.
-More information on our labs can be found HERE.
+Currently, we have both simulation and skills labs.

 9. Should I be an honor’s college student while preparing to apply to nursing school?

 Certainly!
 Honor’s college is a great achievement and has many benefits.
 For more information on Honors College.